Formula to Calculate Stock Turnover Ratio

 Example #2

-Sicco is a brand name for toothpaste in the country I. Company has taken a cash credit loan from Bank of Picco.
-The company is required to submit monthly stock and debtors’ details with aging on the same.
-Also, the company is required to submit a certain ratio, which includes the stock turnover ratio as well.
-The details from the company’s profit and loss statement are per below-
+Cisco is a brand name for toothpaste in country I. The company has taken a cash credit loan from the Bank of Picco.
+The company must submit monthly stock and debtors' details with aging on the same.
+Also, the company is required to submit a certain ratio, including the stock turnover ratio.
+The details from the company's profit and loss statement are per below-

-Based on the above details, you are required to calculate the Inventory Turnover Ratio.
+Based on the above details, you must calculate the Inventory Turnover Ratio.

 Solution